ethereum/ERCs/ERCS/erc-xxxx.md

 An application looking to authenticate a user must navigate the user to a given provider's URI based on the `URI Request Syntax`.
 The application must implement a valid redirect URI for the callback in order to receive a valid response.

 #### Schema
 The signer type represents the specific curve used when generating the keypair.
-The following are a non-exhaustive list of possible keypair types.
+The following are a non-exhaustive list of possible keypair types:
 ```=
 type SIGNER_TYPE: string = "secp256k1" | "P256" | "BLS12-381";
 ```
+The `signer_key` should be returned in the [did:key](https://w3c-ccg.github.io/did-method-key/) format, as specified by the W3C.
 ##### Request
 ```=
  parameters: